Administrative Monetary Penalties: Information for Landowners

-As a part of this, the NEB Act was changed, requiring it to establish a system of Administrative Monetary Penalties.
-On July 3, 2013, the AMPs Regulations came into force, allowing the Board to begin issuing AMPs to companies or individuals not meeting NEB legislative requirements.
+As a part of this, the NEB Act in force at the time, was changed, requiring it to establish a system of administrative monetary penalties.
+On July 3, 2013, the Administrative Monetary Penalties Regulations (AMP Regulations) came into force allowing the CER to begin issuing AMPs to companies or individuals not meeting regulatory requirements.

-On February 26, 2016, changes to the Canada Oil and Gas Operations Act came into effect to also allow the NEB to issue AMPs for designated violations in the Canadian North.
+On February 26, 2016, changes to the Canada Oil and Gas Operations Act came into effect to also allow the CER to issue AMPs for designated violations under that legislation.

 Who do AMPs apply to?

 AMPs can be applied to both companies and individuals.
-The NEB’s enforcement policy says that AMPs could be used when other enforcement tools such as letters, orders or voluntary commitments are not working.
+The CER’s Enforcement Policy says that AMPs could be used when other enforcement tools such as letters, orders or voluntary commitments are not working.

 What is the penalty range?

 There are two separate penalty ranges: one for companies and one for individuals.
-The NEB Act sets out the maximum daily penalties for both individuals and companies.
+The CER Act sets out the maximum daily penalties for both individuals and companies.

 - For individuals: the daily penalty could range from $250 to a maximum of $25,000 per violation.